An Infeasible-Point Subgradient Method Using Adaptive Approximate Projections: Examples

-Furthermore, to obtain weaker, but computable, upper bounds on $(\varepsilon_k)$, we can use the results about weak sharp minima discussed in the previous section: The \l-norm can be rewritten as a polyhedral function.
-Omitting the details here, with $\varphi\leq f^*$ (which is easily available, e.g., $\varphi=0$), we can thus derive
+where $\sigma_{\min}(A)>0$ is the smallest singular value of $A$, ensures that \eqref{eq:L1projIter1}--\eqref{eq:L1projIter3} form an adaptive approximate projection operator of the type \eqref{eq:IPr}.
+Note that a truncated CG procedure (with any fixed number of iterations) can also be shown to define a ``feasibility operator'' of the type considered in~\cite{NDP09}.

-\paragraph{Example.} We now present a brief example of a prototypical implementation of Algorithm \ref{alg:DynamicISA} in \textsc{Matlab}.
-Our test instance for (\ref{eq:P1}) consists of a $512\times 2048$ matrix~$A$ being a concatenation of four $512\times 512$ dictionaries, namely, a sparse band matrix, a sparse block diagonal matrix with one full row added, the Hadamard and the identity matrix (all columns normalized to unit Euclidean norm).
-The right hand side $b$ is computed as $b=Ax^*$, where $x^*$ is a given point with $14$ nonzeros, known to be the unique optimum by checking the \emph{exact recovery condition} \cite{T04} on its support.
-We used $A^\top b\notin \X\define\{x \suchthat Ax=b\}$ as our starting point, the trivial lower bound $\varphi=0$ in the step size \eqref{eq:alphak} and we computed at most two iterations of the CG method to approximate the projections (instead of using bounds that theoretically guarantee convergence).
-We stopped when the step size became smaller than the double precision of \textsc{Matlab}.
+Furthermore, to obtain computable upper bounds on $(\varepsilon_k)$, we can use the results about weak sharp minima discussed in the previous section: The \l-norm can be rewritten as a polyhedral function.
+With $\varphi\leq f^*$ (which is easily available, e.g., $\varphi=0$), we can thus derive